 Before the liberation, China also adopted the third-angle projection.
 After the founding of New China, the first-angle projection was used.
-Third-angle projections are often encountered in imported foreign mechanical drawings and scientific books.
+Imported foreign mechanical bearing drawings and scientific books always use third-angle projections.
 The ISO International Standard specifies projection marks for the first and third corners (Figures 1 and 2).
-In the title bar, marked symbols are drawn, and the pattern drawing can be recognized based on these symbols, but some drawings have no projection marks.
+Draw marked symbols in the title bar.
+Therefore, people can identify these patterns based on these bearing drawing symbols, but some drawings have no projection marks.

 Position of the six basic views in the third triangle projection

 The reader should always view the view as one side of the object itself.
-From the front view you can see the height and width of the object, as well as the top, bottom, left and right sides of the object.
+From the front view, you can see the height and width of the object, as well as the top, bottom, left and right sides of the object.
 The top view shows the depth and width of the object.